anasisma/Ghost-Hunt-Simulation/README.md

 - Increased the FEAR_RATE constant to 5, just to make hunters leave quicker (we found that encountering the ghost 100 times could take a while).
 - Reduced the MAX_STR constant to 21 since 64 made our print formatting take a lot of space horizontally.
 - Used GitHub
+- Used extra linkedlist to store all the evidence that hunters find throughout the simulation.
+- Used print formatting for the decisions during the simulation.

 # List of files:
 - defs.h